penpot/penpot-plugins/README.md

 | --------------- | ----------------------------------------------------------------- | ---- | -------------------------------- | ---------------------- |
 | plugins-runtime | Runtime for the plugins subsystem                                 | 4200 | npm run start:app:runtime        |                        |
 | example-styles  | Showcase of some of the Penpot styles that can be used in plugins | 4201 | npm run start:app:styles-example | http://localhost:4201/ |

+## Creating a plugin from scratch

+If you want to create a new plugin, read the following [README](docs/create-plugin.md)

 ## License